awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 ### Object Tagging and Cross\-Region Replication \(CRR\)<a name="tagging-and-crr"></a>

 If you configured cross\-region replication \(CRR\) on your bucket, Amazon S3 replicates tags, provided you grant S3 permission to read the tags\.
-For more information, see [Setting Up Cross\-Region Replication](crr-how-setup.md)\.
+For more information, see [Overview of Setting Up CRR ](crr-how-setup.md)\.

 ### Object Tagging and Access Control Policies<a name="tagging-and-policies"></a>